QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

     function snapabove(g, a)
         function f(x)
-            if x > a # the "a" is captured in the closure f return g(x)
+            if x > a         # "a" is captured in the closure f return g(x)
             else
                 return g(a)
             end
         end
-        return f # closure with the embedded a end
+        return f             # Closure with the embedded a end

     f(x) = x^2
     h = snapabove(f, 2.0)

     using Plots

     gr(fmt=:png)
     plot(h, 0.0:0.1:3.0)